From this characteristics a catalog is build for use with Skychart software.

 |3UC||0 - 3||0 - 5|

-If you have a copy of the UCAC3 DVD you can use Catgen to build your own catalog from the original data files.
+If you have a copy of the UCAC3 DVD, or if you can download the files from the CDS, you can use Catgen to build your own catalog from the original data files.
 This allow you to include more or less information for each star depending on your needs.

 You must first convert the binary data on the DVD to ASCII text files using the include u3read program or my u3conv program.